 A terminal emulator is an application that lets your computer operate as if it were a terminal connected to a host computer, such as a VMS or ULTRIX server.
+Terminal emulation is independent of PATHWORKS and NetWare file services.

 PATHWORKS for DOS offers terminal emulation through: